 That means that teenagers who spend all night on their smartphones will be more likely to have extreme emotional responses to daily events.
 Moreover, teens are already at risk for poor emotional self-regulation.
 In adolescents, the prefrontal cortex—the portion of the brain that controls self-regulation—is underdeveloped.
 Consequently, lack of sleep further decreases their limited capacity to self-regulate.

-Can Vamping Lead to Substance Abuse?
+Can Late-Night Scrolling Lead to Teen Substance Abuse?

 Some experts would say yes.
-That’s because research has shown a connection between sleep deprivation and how likely a teen is to use drugs and alcohol.
+That’s because research has shown a connection between sleep deprivation in teens and how likely a teen is to use drugs and alcohol.
 A study published in the Journal of Youth and Adolescence indicates that the disruption of the natural sleep cycle interferes with brain functions that regulate the experience of reward, emotions, and impulsivity.
 As a result, late-night phone use can significantly increase the risk of substance use.

 Statistics from the National Center on Addiction and Substance Abuse show further evidence of this link.
 According to the Center’s research, high school students who get less than eight hours of sleep per night are significantly more likely than those who sleep eight hours or more to